 He says that a professional is one who shows up every single day to do the work.

-If you learn about his path to become a successful writer, you will see that it is filled with years and years of just showing up every day and doing the work; and that’s the difference between an amateur content creator and a professional content creator.
+If you learn about Press field’s path to becoming a successful writer, then you will see that it is filled with years and years of just showing up every day and doing the work; and that’s the difference between an amateur content creator and a professional content creator.

 An amateur content creator is one who spends more time searching around for some trick, some growth hack, or something that is outside of them that will hopefully get them that secret magic solution to success.
 They are generally looking for the easy path toward success.